Daghall/npm-review/README.md

 ## Development

-There are to flags that can be helpful when developing:
+There are two flags that can be helpful when developing:

   - `-d` – Activates debug-mode that writes log messages to `./log`
-  - `-f` – Fakes the version window data, making offline development easier
+  - `-f` – Fakes the HTTP request data, making offline development easier